2. ...But you need a 4x4 for safe Namibia driving

 Driving in Namibia is a breeze... if a breeze was the same as a hurricane!
 All you need to do is make sure you don’t get the wrong type of car, stay on the right (left) side of the road, watch out for zebras, and, oh, take out really good car insurance, just to be safe.
-And a few more really important things to remember if you don’t want driving in Namibia to turn into crying in Namibia.

 You do need to remember that distances are vast, but due to the lack of traffic and a relatively good infrastructure, you’ll be enjoying your off-roading adventure more than worrying about it.
-Huh, what off-roading??
-Oh, did I not mention that there are almost no asphalt roads in Namibia?
-Driving in Namibia means hours on gravel and dirt roads.
-Which takes me to my next tip:

-Trust me when I say a 4WD is an absolute must-have in Namibia.
+Trust me when I say a 4WD is an absolute must-have for driving in Namibia.
 Most of the time, you’ll be tackling dirt roads, and Namibia is a huge country… Do you want to be stuck going 30 km/h (18.5 mph) while trying to drive 500 km (310 miles) a day?
 I didn’t think so.

 We literally passed hundreds of sad-looking, sedan-driving tourists going at a frustratingly slow pace that were regretting their poor decision as we flew past at 140 km/h (87 mph).
 That's right, baby, we were the kings of the desert!